adrien2p/medusa-extender/docs/README.md

 - :bulb: Handle entity events from subscriber as easy as possible through the provided decorators.

 > Emit an event (async/sync) from your subscriber and then register a new handler in any of your files.
 Just use the `OnMedusaEntityEvent` decorator.

+- :package: Build sharable modules

+> Build a module, export it and share it with the community.

 # Usage